 I Don’t want a baby but i’m pregnant.

-When you first learn of an unplanned pregnancy, you may feel a complicated mix of emotions — shocked, confused, scared, overwhelmed — and the list goes on.
-You may even find yourself thinking, “I don’t want a baby and I’m pregnant.”
-Every woman reacts differently to the news of their pregnancy, and this reaction is totally okay.
+From the moment you see a positive pregnancy test and learn of an unplanned pregnancy, you may feel a complicated mix of emotions — shock, confusion, anxiety, overwhelm — and the list goes on.
+You may even find yourself thinking, “I don’t want a baby, and I’m pregnant.”
+Every woman reacts differently to the news of an unplanned pregnancy, and this reaction is totally okay.
+Many expectant parents facing the shock will google “How to give up my baby for adoption?”

-Although we cannot give you an exact answer of what to do next, we can equip you with information so that you can make the best decision for you and your baby.
-And fortunately, there are a few different options available!
+Although we cannot give you an exact answer about what to do next, we can equip you with accurate information so that you can make the best decision for you and your baby.
+Fortunately, there are a few different unplanned pregnancy options available!

-The most important part of this decision-making process is to remain open to different options, think things through, consider both yourself and your baby’s wellbeing, and trust that you know what is best.
+Our best advice for the decision-making process is to remain open, think things through, consider yourself and your baby’s well-being, and trust that you are the only person who knows the best decision.

 You are not alone.
 Others have experienced what you are feeling and gotten through the challenges.
 We have helped women who approached us, saying: